flopezag/fiware-management-scripts/README.md

 '/etc/init.d'.
 In any oder case, the scripts will give you an error.

-In case of HelpDesk, the scripts try to find if there is defined an environment variable whose name is 'HELPDESKREMINDER_SETTINGS_FILE' to the 'helpdeskreminder.ini' file.
+In case of HelpDesk, the scripts try to find if there is defined an environment variable whose name is 'HELPDESK_REMINDER_SETTINGS_FILE' to the 'helpdeskreminder.ini' file.
 If the scripts cannot get this environment variable, it tries to find this file in '/etc/init.d'.
 In any oder case, the scripts will give you an error.